renovatebot/renovate/docs/usage/faq.md

 ### Add labels to PRs

-Set the configuration option `labels` to an array of labels to use
+Set the configuration option `labels` to an array of labels to use.

 ### Apply a rule, but only to package `abc`?